SpikeInterface/spikeinterface/doc/modules/sorters_internal.rst

 Simple
 ------

-This is a simple sorter that **do not use the template matching**.
+This is a simple sorter that **does not use the template matching**.
-It can be seen as an "old school" sorters with only peak detection, features reduction (svd) and clustering.
+It can be seen as an "old school" sorter with only peak detection, feature reduction (svd) and clustering.
-Using this sorter can be very very usefull on mono channel and tetrode dataset.
+Using this sorter can be very useful on mono channel and tetrode datasets.
-Very often on 1-4 channel dataset when the SNR is too small then template matching is an overkill feature than give worst results.
+Very often on 1-4 channel dataset when the SNR is too small then template matching is an overkill feature that gives worse results.

-The clustering step is quite flexible and several algos can be tested (kmeans, isosplit, hdbscan, ...)
+The clustering step is quite flexible and several algorithms can be tested (k-means, isosplit, hdbscan, ...)